kvibber/unwrap-shortlinks/README.md

 Contributors: Kelson
 License: GPLv2 or later

-Follows shortened links (t.co, bit.ly, etc) and expands them so that your blog post will point directly to the destination.
+Follows shortened links (t.co, bit.ly, etc) and WordPress' ?p=123-style links, and expands them so that your blog post will point directly to the destination.

 ## Description